puppetlabs/puppet-docs/source/facter/3.0/core_facts.md

 **Purpose:**

-Return the size of the free swap memory, in mebibytes.
+Return the size of the free swap memory, in megabytes.

 **Resolution:**